danrot/master-thesis/03_implementation.md

 which the `NodeProcessor` is used.

-The `NodeProcessor` uses the node types being registered in the system to validate and eventually automatically create nodes based on the node type's definitions.
-The important method for the versioning is called `processNodeWithType`, which checks and automatically creates properties and child nodes for a single node type.
-For the child nodes it maintains a variable called `$additionalOperations`, in which operations like adding, removing or moving a node are collected, so that they can be treated later altogether.
+The `NodeProcessor` uses the node types being registered in the system to validate and eventually auto create the system based on the node type's definitions.
+The important method for the versioning is called `processNodeWithType`, which checks and auto creates properties and child nodes for a single node type.
+For the child nodes it maintains a variable called `$additionalOperations`, in which operations like adding, removing or moving a node are collected, so that they can be treated later all together.
 That might even be necessary for some cases, because of some integrity checks.

 The `processNodeWithType` method had to be extended as shown in the following listing.